-Skyfall has been named as one of the top ten films of 2012 by the prestigious Producers Guild of America, which has also included the film in its list of nominees for the Darryl F Zanuck award for outstanding producer of theatrical motion pictures.
+Skyfall was named as one of the top ten films of 2012 by the prestigious Producers Guild of America, which also included the film in its list of nominees for the Darryl F Zanuck award for outstanding producer of theatrical motion pictures.

 Friday 29th March 2013 at 7.30pm and Saturday 30th March 2013 at 7.30pm

 Argo is a 2012 historical drama thriller film directed by Ben Affleck.
 This dramatisation is adapted from the book "The Master of Disguise" by CIA operative Tony Mendez, and Joshuah Berman's 2007 Wired article "The Great Escape" about the "Canadian Caper", in which Mendez led the rescue of six US diplomats from Tehran during the 1979 Iran hostage crisis.